UofSC-STAR/STAR/README.md

 # S.T.A.R.
 (Speech-to-Text Analytic Resource)

-S.T.A.R. is a user friendly interface which utilizes the research A.P.I.
-[Sphinx](https://cmusphinx.github.io/) made available by Carnegie Mellon University and [Python](https://www.python.org/), to make available average wait time and average clarification pauses time from a recorded lecture.
+S.T.A.R. is a user friendly interface which utilizes the research A.P.I..
+[Sphinx](https://cmusphinx.github.io/), made available by Carnegie Mellon University and the programming language [Python](https://www.python.org/), to make available average wait time and average clarification pauses time from a recorded lecture.

 ## Getting Started